paritytech/capi/docs/Quick_Start.md

 ---

-At this point, we've generated chain-specific bindings, read from some on-chain storage and created, submitted and watched a transfer extrinsic.
+At this point, we've generated chain-specific bindings, read the latest block, read from some on-chain storage and created, submitted and watched a transfer extrinsic.
 Now let's cover the API step by step, starting with notes on [principles](./Principles.md), including context on design decisions and long-term goals.